 “People that will set aside time to go the gym – nobody is going to know whether or not you did it, but you know that you’re doing it for a bigger purpose, a longer and healthier future.
 No one is going to know in the moment whether or not you put in the work because you’re not seeing the results that day.
 You may not see results that week or even that month!
 And most people aren’t willing to not get that instant gratification.”

 And that’s the big secret from this serial entrepreneur.
 Most people are looking for the instant reward, but life - and good business - doesn’t work like that.
 It can take years of daily work at the gym to get to your fitness goal but the only people who get there are the ones who stick with it, don’t get deterred by current results and prioritize its importance.

 For more on Workonomy services to help your business grow, visit here and if you have any small business questions, you can join our free Workonomy group and prompt our business community with a question.

 About the Author Jason Eisenberg is the Community Program Manager for Office Depot, specializing in small business and entrepreneurship.
-Based out of one of the most exciting cities for startups – Austin, TX – Jason is plugged into the business community, often connecting with thought leaders, entrepreneurs and strategists to help identify and find solutions to common pain points all business owners share.
+Based in one of the most exciting cities for startups — Austin, TX — Jason is plugged into the business community, often connecting with thought leaders, entrepreneurs, and strategists to help identify and find solutions to common pain points all business owners share.